meet the konverj/artists.

-Jordan Miller (she/her) grew up in Fort Wayne, Indiana, training at pre-professional arts high school Project Ballet (formerly New American Youth Ballet) under the direction of Beth McLeish.
+Jordan (she/her) grew up in Fort Wayne, Indiana, training at pre-professional arts high school Project Ballet (formerly New American Youth Ballet) under the direction of Beth McLeish.
 In 2011, at the age of 16, Jordan moved to New York to train at the ultra-prestigious School of American Ballet, the official school of New York City Ballet.
 She trained closely with Suki Schorer, Susan Pilarre and Kay Mazzo, among others, and in 2013 was awarded the Mae L. Wein Award for Outstanding Promise and asked to join New York City Ballet as an apprentice.
-Jordan performed in several Balanchine classics such as Chaconne, Emeralds, Symphony in C, Swan Lake, Walpurgisnacht Ballet, Cortège Hongrois, Divertimento No. 15 (1st solo), and of course, George Balanchine’s The Nutcracker.
+Jordan performed in several Balanchine classics such as Chaconne, Emeralds, Symphony in C, Swan Lake, Walpurgisnacht Ballet, Cortège Hongrois, Divertimento No. 15 (1st solo),and of course, George Balanchine’s The Nutcracker.
 At the conclusion of her apprenticeship in 2015, Jordan began working with BalletNext under the direction of former American Ballet Theatre principal dancer Michele Wiles before embarking on an enriching freelance career.
 As a freelance artist, Jordan has had the pleasure of dancing with a variety of companies and choreographers such as Aspen Santa Fe Ballet, Pennsylvania Ballet, Gleich Dances, Indelible Dance, The Ashley Bouder Project, Claudia Schreier & Company, Cail Quan, Gabrielle Lamb, George Williamson, Stephanie Martinez, Alia Kache and Michelle Thompson Ulerich.

 Since co-founding konverjdans with Mangulabnan and Saunder in 2016, Jordan has served as a co-director, choreographer and dancer for the company.
 Her first work for the company, Cetacean Shadow (2018), premiered on konverjdans’ first ever national tour to her hometown of Fort Wayne, IN.
 Jordan’s other works include Carve the Night Swells (2021), Windowsill (2020) and Ghost Warning (2021), with the latter two choreographed specifically for the unique challenges and perspectives of Zoom.
 Jordan has also choreographed and directed several dance films in close collaboration with filmmaker Sergio Carrasco, including When I Learned to Sing (2020), Falling Dreams (2021), and Windowsill (2020).
 She is currently in the process of directing her first full-length dance film, Motherland, in collaboration with Carrasco and Brooklyn-based musician Sean Cronin.